microsoft/Atlas/README.md

 or can be run entirely unattended as part of a VSTS build or release defintion.

 There is a REST API for everything.
-With Atlas you can make the configuration of everything from CI/CD to production consistent, reproducable, and reviewable by capturing them as source controlled templates.
+With Atlas you can make the configuration of everything from CI/CD to production servers consistent, reproducable, and reviewable by capturing them as source controlled templates.

+# Features

+* [YAML](http://yaml.org/) or [JSON](http://json.org/) syntax to define workflows and input parameters

+* [Handlebars](http://handlebarsjs.com/) template engine enables workflows to be highly flexible

+* [JMESPath](http://jmespath.org/) provides query language for inputs, outputs, and data transformations

+* Extensively detailed log output and safe `--dry-run` support simplify troubleshooting

+* From the command line, REST API calls are secured via interactive Azure AD OAUTH sign-in

+* From the build or release definitions, REST API calls are secured by [VSTS service connection to Azure](https://docs.microsoft.com/en-us/vsts/pipelines/library/service-endpoints?view=vsts)

 # Contributing